Kieron graduated from Vanderbilt University in 2000 with a Bachelors degree in Psychology.

 Ending a serious relationship is one of the worst decisions a person ever has to make.
 There are so many questions and emotions that a person is forced to confront.
-Then, when it is all done the person has to struggle with how to live alone.
+Then, when it is all done, the person has to struggle with how to live alone.

 Depending on the person's past and their personality, single life can be heaven or hell.
 Sometimes the best part of being in a relationship is not having to worry about being in the dating game or going to bed lonely again.
 To have these things come crashing back to reality can be a hard blow for some people to take.

 Fortunately, there are ways for people to cope with being single after a relationship ends.
 There is a light at the end of the break-up tunnel.
-It may take time and effort, but it is possible to embrace being single and work towards building new positive relationships with other people.
+It may take time and effort, but it is possible to embrace being single and work toward building new positive relationships with other people.

 Take a Moment to Mourn